Renewable Energy Primer

 Bring your laptop with MS Excel.

 Renewable Energy is abundant and all around us.
 It is energy storage and distribution which limit its use.
 This forward looking introduction to Renewable Energy, reviews, compares and contrasts all major renewable energy types in a Renewable Energy grid.
-Hydro, Wind, Solar, Biomass, Wave, Geothermal, Nuclear – each type’s contribution, reliability, setting, technology, engineering setup, essential equations, emerging technologies, limits, environmental impact, undesirables and economics (install & running costs, payout times) are compared with Liquefied Natural Gas (LNG) projects and one liter of diesel using standard terms.
-The course investigates current and emerging technologies in the critical areas of Energy Storage (energy density, hydro, air, batteries, hydrogen, fuel cells, flywheels etc) and Energy Distribution (central, local, mobile, off-the-grid).
+Hydro, Wind, Solar, Biomass, Wave, Geothermal – each type’s contribution, reliability, setting, technology, engineering setup, essential equations, emerging technologies, limits, environmental impact, undesirables and economics (install & running costs) are compared with Liquefied Natural Gas (LNG) projects and one liter of diesel using standard terms.
+The course investigates current and emerging technologies in the critical areas of Energy Storage (energy density, pumped hydro, air, batteries, hydrogen fuel cells, flywheels etc) and Energy Distribution (central, local, mobile, off-the-grid).
 Energy trend drivers, global imperatives and conservative future scenarios are presented.

 The course presents an exciting, forward looking and fact-packed review of the rapidly evolving and increasingly diverse energy landscape on our planet today, from a seasoned energy consultant, educator and investor.
 Key facts are presented in the context of what they mean for the future, highlighting the technological and financial choke points that stymie renewable energy projects.
 The course reviews renewable energy projects in conventional financial terms, showing ways to pre-empt or circumvent failure as well as highlighting crucial technologies set to break current choke points.